danrot/master-thesis/01_introduction.md

 This compatibility does not only deal with other JCR implementations, but also other applications relying on the JCR specification.
-This involves not only Sulu developed by MASSIVE ART, but for instance also magnolia[^11], which is a Java CMS based on Jackrabbit and some other tools like the PHPCR Browser[^12] and the PHPCR Shell[^13], which both support browsing a JCR based content repository.
+This involves not only Sulu developed by MASSIVE ART, but for instance also magnolia[^11], which is a Java CMS based on Jackrabbit, and some other tools like the PHPCR Browser[^12] and the PHPCR Shell[^13], which both support browsing a JCR based content repository.